-Our hope is that these books will benefit youth throughout the world by contributing to their character development and assist young people to make wise choices in their relationships.
+Our hope is that these books will benefit youth throughout the world by contributing to their character development and will assist them in making wise choices in relationship to themselves, to their families, to their communities, nations, and our shared world.

-Dr. Chung Hwan Kwak Chairman, IIFWP Dr. Joon Ho Seuk Presiden t, IEF
+Dr. Chung Hwan Kwak Chairman, IIFWP Dr. Joon Ho Seuk President, IEF

-Discovering the Real Me: A Student Textbook in Character Education Grade 9
+Discovering the Real Me: A Student Textbook in Character Education

+Grade 9